Section 1: Introduction

 - To notify relevant users about application deadlines by email

-More information can be found in our Confidentiality and disclosure guide for applicants, reviewers and commissioning committees.
+Further information can be found in our Confidentiality and disclosure guidance.

 Section 5: Equality and Diversity Monitoring Information